komkritc/MagSurrogate/README.md

 Machine-Learning Surrogate Models for Temperature- and Size-Dependent Magnetic Constitutive Relations

-This repository provides the dataset, source code, benchmarking workflow, and physics-analysis tools accompanying the paper:
+This repository provides the dataset, source code, benchmarking workflow, and physics-analysis tools.

-> Komkrit Chooruang et al.,
-> "Machine-Learning Surrogate Models for Temperature- and Size-Dependent Magnetic Constitutive Relations",
-> Computer Physics Communications, 2026.

 ---

 ## Overview